 Now, after having achieved impressive double-digit year-on-year growth since 2020 (10% in 2020, 11% in 2021 and 20% in the first half of 2022), Hellmann’s hit a new milestone this month when it officially became a €2 billion brand.

 Many factors have fed into Hellmann’s rising growth figures, but a holistically superior product has always been at the heart of its success.
 Research shows that Hellmann’s products are repeatedly preferred by consumers for their unmistakable taste and creaminess.
 And for the fact that they are made with real, simple and sustainable ingredients and sold in recyclable packaging.
 It is the only leading dressings brand in North America and Europe, for example, that uses 100% free-range or cage-free eggs, 100% sustainable oils and 100% recycled plastic packaging.

-Product innovation has also played a critical role, particularly as regards the growing market demand for plant-based alternatives which Bloomberg Intelligence predicts could swell to in the next decade (from $29.4 billion in 2020).
+Product innovation has also played a critical role, particularly as regards the growing market demand for plant-based alternatives which Bloomberg Intelligence predicts could swell to $162 billion in the next decade (from $29.4 billion in 2020).